 Wildlife Refugia

-The Parks Trust strives to improve habitats in the parks that we care for across Milton Keynes
+We strive to improve habitats in the parks that we care for across Milton Keynes.

 Habitat destruction is a key reason why many species of wildlife are declining in the UK, so restoring or creating areas where wildlife can thrive is essential to help increase biodiversity within our parks and Milton Keynes as a whole.
 Part of this involves creating undisturbed islands of mini habitat in the landscape, such as wildlife refugia.